ZhenjianYang/ZeroAoVoiceTool/README.md

 By now, this tool can only work for:

--   *The Legend of Heroes: Zero no Kiseki* , Chinese Simplified, version 1.1 (version 1.1 has 1000 save slots while version 1.0 has only 100)
+-   *The Legend of Heroes: Zero no Kiseki* , Chinese Simplified, 1.0, 1.1 & JOYO Platform Edition

--   *The Legend of Heroes: Ao no Kiseki*, Chinese Simplified, version 1.0
+-   *The Legend of Heroes: Ao no Kiseki*, Chinese Simplified, 1.0 & JOYO Platform Edition

-To let it work, you need three things done before:
+To let it work, you need these things done before:

--   First, you need to extact the voice files(\*.at9) from the PS Vita games *Zero no Kiseki Evolution* & *Ao no Kiseki Evolution* (no mater they are card or downloaded games) and convert them to supported files(\*.wav or \*.ogg).
+-   Extact the voice files(\*.at9) from the PS Vita games *Zero no Kiseki Evolution* & *Ao no Kiseki Evolution* (no mater they are card or downloaded games) and convert them to supported files(\*.wav or \*.ogg).

--   Second, you need to make voice table files for each scena file(a scena file means a file under the folder "scena").This project also provide tools to make voice table files -- if you can get the decrypted scena files of the PC version games and the original scena files of the PS Vita version games -- and two sets of voice table files, one for *Zero no Kiseki* and the other for *Ao no kiseki*.

--   Third, get legal copies of the games (both PC & PS Vita version).
+-   Get legal copies of the games (both PC & PS Vita games).

 See
 [doc/使用说明.md](https://github.com/ZhenjianYang/ZeroAoVoiceTool/blob/master/doc/%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8E.md)